 As we will see, for the purpose of identification these are attractive and convenient features of our data that compensate for the unfortunate fact that we have no information of any kind concerning the judges under study, not even age and gender.
-Differently than in other datasets that are typically richer of demographic characteristics but do not offer measures of ability and effort, we instead observe the entire history of all the cases assigned to each judge.
-With this information we can construct, as we will see in the next section, very precise time varying measures of performance, work scheduling, ability and effort for each judge.
+Differently from other datasets, which typically have some demographic characteristics but do not contain measures of ability and effort, we instead observe the entire history of all the cases assigned to each judge.
+With this information we can construct, as we will see in the next section, very precise time-varying measures of performance, work scheduling, ability, and effort for each judge.